British Food and Drink Grows in Popularity

 The UK Trade and Investment’s (UKTI) Food and Drink program, as well as the ‘Food, is GREAT’ government campaign are both examples of political initiatives in the UK to encourage suppliers to expand into Asia.
 The campaigns are also used to promote British tourist attractions, education, and business opportunities overseas.

 The ‘Food is GREAT’ campaign has set out to increase British exports to China by 2020.
 Backed by initiatives and amid a favorable political relationship between the UK and China, it is likely that we shall see significant investment from the F&B industry over the next few years.

 Changing demands and tastes in modern China

-The rise of the middle classes in China has been well documented.
+The rise of the middle class in China has been well documented.
 There are now over 350 million middle-class consumers.
 This has dramatically changed tastes, demands, and the expectations of more discerning, wealthier consumers.
 There have also been many domestic food scandals and issues with quality which has increased demand for imported F&B products from the UK.

 Chinese tastes have also become far more ‘westernized’ as the country has opened up to international products, services, and cultural influences.
 The Chinese associate ‘British’ with quality in a market often associated with fakes.
 Branding a product as imported and ‘British’ is key, it helps it stand out in a highly competitive marketplace.